 To enter zoom mode, click on the zoom mode button in the tool bar.
-You can tell you are in zoom mode when the zoom mode button is pressed and the zoom cursor appears.
-Zoom mode is described in more detail elsewhere.
+You can tell vou are in zoom mode when the zoom mode button is pressed and the zoom cursor appears.
+Zoom mode is described in more detail elsewhere (see Zoom on page 44).